rizinorg/book/src/analysis/code_analysis.md

 ```

 Sometimes we need to override jump or call address, for example in case of tricky
-relocation, which is unknown for radare2, thus we can change the value manually.
+relocation, which is unknown for rizin, thus we can change the value manually.
 The current analysis information about a particular opcode can be checked with `ao` command.
 We can use `ahc` command for performing such a change: